KevinNiemeyer/cryptocurrency-app/notes.md

 https://api.coingecko.com/api/v3/global

 questions:
-How do I create one main math folder, and export the functions out of it to be used individually?
+How do I have the data update real time?